jonnylin13/omega/README.md

 # omega
 v83 MapleStory Server emulator written in TypeScript.
-Based on [HeavenMS](https://github.com/ronancpl/HeavenMS)
+Inspired by projects like [HeavenMS](https://github.com/ronancpl/HeavenMS), though I plan on removing a lot of "bloat" and creating more of a general framework that I can build off of.

 ## Project goals
 * Provide an easy development environment for beginners
 * Provide a usable source for low population servers (hosting for friends)
+* Squeeze as much performance as I can with Node.js

 ## Setup and contribution
 * Fork the repository
 * Run `npm install` in the project directory to install the dependencies

 ## Convention
-* Function and variable names will use snake_case
 * Class names will use PascalCase
-* File names will use kebab-case
+* Filenames, function, and variable names will use camelCase
+* SQL tables and columns will use snake_case
 * Tests will be written as `*.test.ts` and placed in the `test/` directory

 ## Running the server